 I usually keep one package of Unagi in the freezer in case I need to make a quick dinner.
 If you are tired of the regular Unadon (Unagi Donburi), this might give you an interesting twist to the original version.
 I used Shiso leaves which provide a great accent to the combination of Unagi and eggplant and plays an important role.
 I hope you will enjoy this quick yummy dinner.

-- 1 long Chinese eggplant, cut into 2” strips right before you cook
+- 1 Japanese/Chinese eggplant (I used Chinese eggplant, cut into 2” strips right before you cook)

 - In a non-stick frying pan, heat oil on medium high.
 Cook the eggplant until one side is nicely browned then turn it over to cook the other side.